svaksha/pythonidae/README.md

 * [QA.md](https://github.com/svaksha/pythonidae/blob/master/QA.md) :: Test Driven Development, Sandbox, Functional/Regression/Unit testing, and other Quality-related tools.
 * [Resources.md](https://github.com/svaksha/pythonidae/blob/master/Resources.md) :: blogs, cookbooks, cheatsheets, IPython NoteBooks, and other non-standard resources.
 * [Statistics.md](https://github.com/svaksha/pythonidae/blob/master/Statistics.md) :: Statistical software, MOOC, tutorials, ...
-* [UI-UX.md](https://github.com/svaksha/pythonidae/blob/master/UI-UX.md) :: User Interface software in Python.
-* [Utilities.md](https://github.com/svaksha/pythonidae/blob/master/Utilities.md) :: Handy toolkits and other general utilities for your Desktop.
+* [Utilities.md](https://github.com/svaksha/pythonidae/blob/master/Utilities.md) :: Handy toolkits, User Interface software in Python and other general utilities for your Desktop.
 * [Web-Server.md](https://github.com/svaksha/pythonidae/blob/master/Web-Server.md) :: Web-related Frameworks and software used in scientific/Cloud/high-performance computing.
 * [X-Platform.md](https://github.com/svaksha/pythonidae/blob/master/X-Platform.md) :: Cross-Platform Software and API for Hardware arch.
 (ARM, MIPS, GPU, CUDA), language API, HPC, and other libraries.

 ----

 # LICENSE
-- COPYRIGHT © 2012-Now [SVAKSHA](http://svaksha.com/pages/Bio), All Rights Reserved.
++ COPYRIGHT © 2012-Now [SVAKSHA](http://svaksha.com/pages/Bio), All Rights Reserved.
-- This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - (CC BY-NC-SA 4.0) as detailed in the [LICENSE.md](https://github.com/svaksha/pythonidae/blob/master/LICENSE.md) file and ALL copies and forks of this work must retain the Copyright, Licence (LICENSE.md file) and this permission notice.
++ This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - (CC BY-NC-SA 4.0) as detailed in the [LICENSE.md](https://github.com/svaksha/pythonidae/blob/master/LICENSE.md) file and ALL copies and forks of this work must retain the Copyright, Licence (LICENSE.md file) and this permission notice.

 ## Mirrors
-- [Bitbucket](https://bitbucket.org/svaksha/pythonidae) :: git clone git@bitbucket.org:svaksha/pythonidae.git
++ [Bitbucket](https://bitbucket.org/svaksha/pythonidae) :: git clone git@bitbucket.org:svaksha/pythonidae.git
-- [GitLab](https://gitlab.com/svaksha/pythonidae) :: git clone git@gitlab.com:svaksha/pythonidae.git
++ [GitLab](https://gitlab.com/svaksha/pythonidae) :: git clone git@gitlab.com:svaksha/pythonidae.git
-- [Devlabs](https://gitlab.devlabs.linuxassist.net/svaksha/pythonidae) :: git clone ssh://git@gitlab.devlabs.linuxassist.net:608/svaksha/pythonidae.git
++ [Devlabs](https://gitlab.devlabs.linuxassist.net/svaksha/pythonidae) :: git clone ssh://git@gitlab.devlabs.linuxassist.net:608/svaksha/pythonidae.git

 ## Contributing Guidelines
 ##### To submit a [PR](https://github.com/svaksha/pythonidae/pulls)
-- Add your link as per the topic, in _alphabetical order_, with notes (if any) to the respective section in the markdown files.
++ Add your link as per the topic, in _alphabetical order_, with notes (if any) to the respective section in the markdown files.
-- For broken links or outdated information, submit a bug report, or make the necessary changes and submit a PR.
++ For broken links or outdated information, submit a bug report, or make the necessary changes and submit a PR.
-- For Documentation and cookbooks, check if it matches the categories listed, else, list it on the [Resources.md](https://github.com/svaksha/pythonidae/blob/master/Resources.md) page.
++ For Documentation and cookbooks, check if it matches the categories listed, else, list it on the [Resources.md](https://github.com/svaksha/pythonidae/blob/master/Resources.md) page.
-- For those unable to use git, create a github account, fork the 'Julia.jl' repo and edit the page by [clicking on the "pencil" icon on the markdown page](https://help.github.com/articles/editing-files-in-your-repository), then click on save and submit a PR.
++ For those unable to use git, create a github account, fork the 'Julia.jl' repo and edit the page by [clicking on the "pencil" icon on the markdown page](https://help.github.com/articles/editing-files-in-your-repository), then click on save and submit a PR.
 Github does this [automatically in 8 steps](https://help.github.com/articles/editing-files-in-another-user-s-repository).